• Skip to main content

 Atascosa County also collects the $10, reported County Commissioner Mark Gillespie.

-“We support the increase of the fee to $20 and could raise the fee gradually over time if necessary,” Gillespie said.
+“We support the increase of the fee to $20 and could raise the fee gradually over time if necessary,” Gillespie stated.

-“The cost of road materials, equipment, and labor to maintain rural county roads has doubled,” he added, “and our rural population has all together outgrown itself and our roads.”
+“The cost of road materials, equipment, and labor to maintain rural county roads has doubled,” he emphasized, “and our rural population has all together outgrown itself and our roads.”

 Optional County Road and Bridge Fee